kailastr/Book-Record_Management/README.md

     3. Fine (if any)

 /books
-    GET : Get all details of books
+    ✅GET : Get all details of books
     POST : Create a new book to the system

 /books/{id}
-    GET : Get a book by id
+    ✅GET : Get a book by id
     PUT : Update a book by id

-/books/issued
+/books/issued/by-user
-    GET : Get all issued books
+    ✅GET : Get all issued books

 /books/issued/withFine
     GET : Get all issued books details with fine